 It may help to move the computer out of a child's bedroom and place it in a common area.
 This will make it easier to spot signs of online danger when the computer screen is visible and in the open.

-You also may want to consider using software blocking controls or other parental controls offered by your internet service provider.
-Consider setting time limits on your child's online activities and internet use, as well.
+You also may want to use parental controls offered by your internet service provider.
+Consider setting time limits on your child's internet use as well.

 Concerned About Your Kids' Online Safety?
 An Attorney Can Help